Helene Deutsch: On pregnancy

 In April 1912, Helene married Felix Deutsch.
 Following the outbreak of World War I, Helene experienced the first of many miscarriages.
 In The Psychology of Women, Helene discussed the concept of spontaneous abortion and miscarriage as a result of psychological factors, with a critical factor involving the 'pregnant woman's unconscious rejection of an identification with her own mother.'
 Under the pseudonym of a patient named Mrs. Smith, Helene tells the story of a woman who has trouble bringing a baby to full term.
 Helene wrote that Mrs. Smith was the youngest child of a large family, where her mother's disappointment that she was not a boy was evident.
 Mrs. Smith, however, took solace in the deep love of her father and older sister.
 When she married and wanted to have a child, Mrs. Smith had difficulty reconciling her desire for a child with her mother's rejection of her.
 When she was about to become a mother herself, Mrs. Smith's fear about identifying with her mother intensified.
-This fear came to fruition when Mrs. Smith gave birth to a still born child one month before full term.
+This fear came to fruition when Mrs. Smith gave birth to a stillborn child one month before full term.

 The story of Mrs. Smith is strikingly similar to that of Helene's, as if she, herself, were speaking through Mrs. Smith.
 Through the story of Mrs. Smith, Helene argues that a successful pregnancy is possible when there is a loving relationship between mother and daughter, which 'smoothly socializes daughters into becoming mothers themselves.'
 Mirroring the life of Helene, Mrs. Smith's problem is resolved during the next pregnancy when Mrs. Smith identifies with a pregnant friend, and particularly with the friend's mother.
 Helene wrote that the friend's mother was the opposite of Mrs. Smith's mother.
 She was filled with maternal warmth for both Mrs. Smith and her own daughter.
 This maternal love, shared with her friend, allowed Mrs. Smith to become a mother.
 According to Helene, although a healthy relationship between mother and daughter was important for a healthy pregnancy, equally important was the ability to lean on a female friend who could act as a surrogate sister for the pregnant woman.
 This idea is furthered when Mrs. Smith and her friend became pregnant again around the same time.
 This time, there was no anxiety or fear surrounding pregnancy, but when Mrs. Smith's friend moved away, she miscarried.
 The diagnosis, according to Helene, was that Mrs. Smith suffered from 'over-excitability of the uterus.'
 A successful pregnancy, therefore, could only be brought about by leaning on another woman.